Karen McManis, Secretary

 Community Connectors Mentoring: Through a grant from the Ohio Department of Education called Community Connector, The FCA Character Development Program in collaboration with Westerville City Schools received the grant to establish a mentoring program that aims to build character and positive life skills in 8th grade boys and girls at Walnut Springs Middle School.
 The mentoring program is designed to assist students in developing skills that will build resilience, improve attendance, increase grades, and school success.
 Adult mentors will help students make the connection of what is possible and attainable which will lead to success in the 21st Century.
 Students meet twice a week with an adult mentor and twice a week with a peer mentor from Otterbein University.

-Equity Framework: The Equity Framework is framed around five initiatives, around which Westerville City Schools’ equity work is structured.
+Equity Framework: The Equity Framework is framed around four initiatives, around which Westerville City Schools’ equity work is structured.
 These initiatives are:

 - Cultural Mindset - We will develop individual and organizational knowledge, attitudes, skills, and practices to create culturally responsive learning environments that expect and support high academic achievement for learners from all racial groups.